 Rescue archaeology in advance of building work for utilities companies and environmental agencies has become a growth area.

-During your degree, you'll develop a mix of subject-specific, technical and transferable skills, which generally include:
+During your degree, you'll develop a mix of subject-specific and technical skills, which generally include:

 Archaeology courses also equip you with the skills to:

 A range of specialist areas can be explored, such as human osteology and palaeopathology, as well as related subjects, such as geophysics.
 A PhD is often necessary for a career in archaeological research or an academic career.

 Distance learning and short courses to improve your career prospects and keep your skills and knowledge up to date are available through professional organisations, such as the Council for British Archaeology and the Institute for Archaeologists.

 More than half of all archaeology graduates are in employment six months after graduation.
 A significant number work as social and humanities scientists.